Steve Buyer: Frontier Foundation

+In 2018, the Frontier Foundation was closed by Buyer, the only listed officer, without ever having funded a scholarship.

 Insider trading

 On July 25, 2022, Buyer was arrested and charged by the Securities and Exchange Commission (SEC) for insider trading.
 According to the SEC's complaint, after leaving Congress in 2011, Buyer formed a consulting firm, the Steve Buyer Group, which provided services to T-Mobile.
 In March 2018, Buyer attended a golf outing with a T-Mobile executive, from whom he learned about the company's then nonpublic plan to acquire Sprint.
 Buyer began purchasing Sprint securities the next day, and, ahead of the merger announcement, he acquired a total of $568,000 of Sprint common stock in his personal accounts, a joint account with his cousin, and an acquaintance's account.
 The complaint also seeks disgorgement from Buyer's wife, Joni Lynn Buyer, who profited when Buyer executed unlawful trades in her brokerage account.
 In a parallel action, the U.S. Attorney's Office for the Southern District of New York announced related criminal charges.

+At the trial, Karen Hensel, a television reporter, told the jury that Buyer traded stocks for her to help her "catch up" financially after they had an affair.
+Hensel testified that Buyer did not tell her why he chose Sprint or Navigant.

 Buyer was found guilty of insider trading on March 10, 2023.
-His sentence will be given on July 11, 2023.
+On September 19, 2023, he was sentenced to 22 months in prison, ordered to forfeit $354,027 in illegal gains and given a $10,000 fine.